-

 In general, all types of gambling products may be offered, with certain nuances and exceptions.
 Lotteries are prohibited unless they fall within certain exemptions (see section 1 above), with small and large society lotteries being required to include a charitable element.

-In October 2021, The Gambling Commission introduced specific responsible game design requirements in its remote gambling and software technical standards (âRTSâ) which prohibit certain features in relation to slot games, with a view to limiting harm to players.
-These include:
+In October 2021, the Gambling Commission introduced specific responsible game design requirements in its remote gambling and software technical standards (“RTS”) which prohibited certain features in relation to slot games, with a view to limiting harm to players.
+The Gambling Commission published an assessment of the impact of these online game design changes on customer behaviour in June 2023.
+This revealed that there is some evidence that these design changes have resulted in reduced play intensity without a significant, negative impact on the enjoyment of gamblers.

-- a ban on auto-play functions;
+- a ban on auto-play functionality;

 - a ban on reverse withdrawals;